 - <figcaption> to define a caption for a <figure> element

 - <picture> for defining a container for multiple image resources

 - <svg> to define a container for SVG graphics (graphics that can be enlarged without loss in clarity)

 It is important to add both internal and external links to your website.
 Internal links help pass all of the link values from one page to another.
 The use of a sitemap will help pass link values from the homepage, where the majority of links point to other pages on the website.

 In order to define a hyperlink, either within the website or to an external website, a web designer will use the <a> tag represented as

 When using a browser to request web content from a web server, an error might occur.
 There are different levels of HTML statuses that range from 1XX to 5XX.
 The most common HTML status messages are 200 status for a web page that renders properly and 404 for a status of not found.
 A 404 error message is returned when the web page can’t be found on the web server.
 HTML status messages in the 5XX range are server errors.

 Other common HTML status messages include 302 for a temporary redirect and 301 for a permanent redirect.
 If a redirect is going to be permanent, it is important to use a 301 redirect so that Google passes all the link values to the new web page to improve the ranking of the web page in organic search results.

+Did learning about how to decode HMTL code interest you?
 Ready to get a job building websites and web applications with HTML5?
 Covered in coding courses at Hunter Business School are the basics of web development, starting with building basic Hypertext Markup Language (HTML) web pages.

 The Web Application Design and Development program introduces HTML skills and the basics of web page styling using Cascading Style Sheets (CSS).